 Did you know you can buy tiny terrarium plants on-line?
 Yep!
 Google terrarium plants and see what you find.

 Making a terrarium is not rocket science, but there are steps to follow and basic ingredients needed.
-If you don’t already have this stuff in your potting shed / garage / wherever, head over to your local gardening center.
+If you don’t already have the things you will need in your potting shed / garage / wherever, head over to your local gardening center.
 I promise, they will be thrilled to see you, (especially this time of year), and more than happy to help you gather these ingredients.

 - River Rock